MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Discussion

 \subsection{The Ablation Study}

-There are three key components contained in our MOVE, including 1) embedding external features with style transfer, 2) using the sign vector of gradients instead of gradients themselves, and 3) using meta-classifier for verification.
+There are three key parts contained in our MOVE, including \textbf{1)} embedding external features with style transfer, \textbf{2)} using the sign vector of gradients instead of gradients themselves, and \textbf{3)} using meta-classifiers for verification.
 In this section, we verify their effectiveness.
-For simplicity, we use MOVE under the white-box setting for discussion.
+For simplicity, we use MOVE under the white-box setting for discussion, except for the data augmentation used only under the black-box setting.